-Street events for Barcelona New Year’s Eve 2016-2017
+Street events for New Year’s Eve in Barcelona 2017-2018

-Clubs and parties to celebrate New Year’s Eve in Barcelona
+Barcelona Clubs to celebrate New Year’s Eve 2017-2018

+A tradition for 27 years now, Poble Espanyol offers a party of 3 pavilions!
 If you’re planning on seeing the fireworks at Plaça Espanya, it’s not far to travel to this party mostly followed by young students.
-The event lasts from 10.30pm to 6am and it costs €35 in advance and €50 on the door (other VIP tickets also available).
+The event lasts from 10.30 pm to 6 am and costs €35/€55 (VIP) in advance with 4 drinks, grapes and novelties!
 Remember to wrap up warm as it is an outdoor party.
-More info at Poble Espanyol
+More info and tickets.